-It was when I traveled on the world’s most luxurious train that I truly realized that luxury travel is about the journey rather than the destination.
+When I traveled on the world’s most luxurious train, I realized that luxury travel is about the journey rather than the destination.

 Once onboard, I notice that the cabins are all aptly named after South African fauna, flora, and greats such as Shaka Zulu and Nelson Mandela.
 My luggage awaits in mine, an opulent Royal Suite with a huge double bed and electric blanket to ward off the Karoo chill.
 There are three types of accommodation available, Pullman, Deluxe, and Royal suites.
 All are air-conditioned, have mini-bars, wood-paneling with windows and shutters that open to the endless views, en-suite bathrooms, and loads of storage space.
 There’s even an in-house laundry and ironing service on offer.
 They have thought of everything!